bvibber/yuv-canvas/README.md

 browsers (Firefox, Chrome, IE 11, Edge, and Safari for iOS 8 & OS X 10.9), and is enabled by default if available.

-Caller can pass the 'disableWebGL: false' key to options to force use of the software conversion and 2d canvas, or 'forceWebGL: true' to force a failure if WebGL initialization fails.
+Caller can pass the 'webGL: false' key to options to force use of the software conversion and 2d canvas, or 'webGL: true' to force a failure if WebGL initialization fails.

 ##Windows vs luminance textures